SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Feeds/Specifying_data_input_in_a_dashboard_URL.md

 > - The *showAdvancedSettings=true* URL option can be used with some components in order to make additional functionality available.

 > [!IMPORTANT]
 > To guarantee support across all browsers and prevent possible issues, the URL value should be encoded.
 If, for example, the JSON structure contains any ampersands ("&"), this will not work unencoded.
+See [URL-encoded equivalents](#url-encoded-equivalents).

 ## JSON syntax